Cognitive and linguistic theories of composition: Applied linguistics

 Linguistic composition theory has traditionally focused on sentence and paragraph-level composition, with the goal of providing instructors insights into the way students write at various proficiency levels.
 Stephen Witte and Lester Faigley utilized detailed syntactic analysis to redefine the importance of cohesion and coherence in judging writing quality.
 Paul Rodgers and Richard Braddock focused on paragraph structure, in separate studies, in order to dispel common misjudgments about the importance of traditional paragraph structure.

 Applied linguistics, specifically EFL/ESL studies, has played a large role in the development of linguistic theories of composition.
 Liz Hamp-Lyons' research in ESL/EFL writing assessment is valuable in informing ESL composition pedagogy.
 Paul Kei Matsuda, has illustrated the deficiency in ESL composition research, and recent compilations by Matsuda and others have attempted to bridge the gap between ESL instruction and composition theory by presenting pedagogical, theoretical, and assessment frameworks in the ESL composition classroom.

 Pedagogy

 Cognitive and linguistic theories of composition are heavily tied to process theory.
 Cognitive and linguistic theories have been instrumental in providing respected empirical research to the field of composition theory, but tend to stay away from making pedagogical suggestions.
 Instead, research in these fields is typically intended to inform process theory by providing data analysis regarding the writing process, and by bringing scientific research to the field.

+The claim that cognitive and linguistic theories "tend to stay away from making pedagogical suggestions" has been contested by more recent scholarship.
+Riopelle reviewed a major collection on cognition and writing in 2025 that noted a clear shift toward applying cognitive research in classroom settings.
+This includes deliberate writing instruction; there were measurable gains, particularly in developing habits of mind such as metacognition, persistence, and curiosity.
+Clark similarly argued that repeated reflective practice in writing classrooms produces lasting neurological and identity changes in student writers.
+Her article suggests cognitive writing research has direct and practical implications for teaching.